scottish-government-design-system/designsystem.gov.scot/components/sequential-navigation/index.md

 ## Website analytics

-To understand user behaviour, clicks on sequential navigation can be tracked through the original page path, the click URL, the click text, and a data attribute showing the action, for example <code>data-navigation="sequential-previous"</code> or <code>data-navigation="sequential-next"</code>.
+To understand user behaviour, clicks on sequential navigation links can be tracked through the original page path, the click URL, the click text, and a data attribute showing the action.

+The data attributes are added automatically by the [Design System's "tracking" script](/get-started/tracking/#sequential-navigation).